gomcptest

 Testing the CLI

-You can test the CLI (a tool similar to Claude Code) from the bin
+You can test the CLI (a tool similar to Claude Code) from the bin directory with:

 ./cliGCP -mcpservers "./GlobTool;./GrepTool;./LS;./View;./dispatch_agent -glob-path .GlobTool -grep-path ./GrepTool -ls-path ./LS -view-path ./View;./Bash;./Replace"